The Dude is Kevin Flynn from TRON

 The Jesus and Donny are in a relationship - and they're doing their best to keep it a secret.

 - At the start of the film, we can see it's set in 1991.
-Homosexuality was legalized in California in 1975, but very often, these things are still fairly taboo even some time after they're legalized - Donny may not be sharpest tool in the box, but even he knows that openly admitting he's in a same-sex relationship with a (supposed) registered sex offender who also happens to be of Hispanic origin, in early 1990s California, wouldn't exactly be good for his social life.
+Homosexuality was legalized in California in 1975, but very often, these things are still fairly taboo even some time after they're legalized - Donny may not be sharpest tool in the box, but even he knows that openly admitting he's in a same-sex relationship with a (supposed) registered sex offender who also happens to be of Latino origin, in early 1990s California, wouldn't exactly be good for his social life.
 So why Donny?
 Look at the way he reacts when the Jesus blows him a kiss.
 He looks less disgusted (as the Dude or Walter would - hell, Walter would have pulled a gun on him for it) and more worried, in a sort of 'Oh god, did anyone see him do that?' way.
 Furthermore, he's the only one who doesn't directly antagonize the Jesus.
 The reason he asks Walter what a pederast is is that he's worried his 'cover' might be slipping.
+The reason the Jesus isn't present when Walter and the Dude scatter Donny's ashes is because he didn't tell them about the relationship even after Donny died - or, alternatively, he did tell them, and Walter beat the shit out of him and/or didn't believe him.

 The Jesus never exposed himself to an eight-year-old.